Compliance & integrity: the essentials

 Explained in a simple and comprehensive way.

-However, compliance and training on compliance-relevant topics is becoming increasingly difficult due to new legal guidelines (e.g. the Whistleblower Protection Act; Supply Chain Act).
+However, compliance and training compliance-relevant topics is becoming increasingly difficult due to new legal guidelines (e.g. the Whistleblower Protection Act; Supply Chain Act).
 To meet these challenges and maintain the trust of customers, investors and the public, compliance and integrity need to be well understood and backed up by appropriate processes, tools and awareness initiatives.

 In this article, we look at the essentials of compliance and integrity.
 In addition: How can you facilitate compliant behavior and prevent violations?